Who Should Attend the Inspection?

 Of course, it is their house and they have the right to do whatever they want… but if the goal is to sell the house, they would do well to find something to do outside of the house for half a day.

 But never say never.
-For example, if a seller works from home and they can commit to staying out of the way in an office with closed doors, that’s cool.
+For example, if a seller works from home and they can commit to staying out of the way in an office with closed doors, we can work with that.
 We’ll inspect their space at a time that’s convenient for them, and we’ll stay out of their hair.
 I’ve never had an issue with those folks.

 The Seller’s Agent